Kenneth R. Miller

-Kenneth Raymond Miller (born July 14, 1948) is an American cell biologist, molecular biologist, and Professor Emeritus of Biology at Brown University.
+Kenneth Raymond Miller (born July 14, 1948) is an American cell biologist and molecular biologist.
+He is a professor emeritus of biology at Brown University.
 Miller's primary research focus is the structure and function of cell membranes, especially chloroplast thylakoid membranes.
 Miller is a co-author of a major introductory college and high school biology textbook published by Prentice Hall since 1990.

-Miller, who is Catholic, is opposed to creationism, including the intelligent design (ID) movement.
+Miller, who is a devout practising Catholic, is opposed to creationism, including the intelligent design (ID) movement.
 He has written three books on the subject: Finding Darwin's God, Only a Theory, and The Human Instinct.
 Miller has received the Laetare Medal at the University of Notre Dame.
 In 2017, he received the inaugural St. Albert Award from the Society of Catholic Scientists.

 Biography

+Kenneth Raymond Miller was born on July 14, 1948.
 Miller graduated from Rahway High School in Rahway, New Jersey, and then received his Bachelor of Science in biology in 1970 from Brown University.
-He earned his Doctor of Philosophy in biology from the University of Colorado Boulder in 1974.
+He earned his Ph.D. in biology from the University of Colorado Boulder in 1974.
 From 1974 to 1980, he taught at Harvard University.